 We have created this Magic Triangle diagram which demonstrates what happens when you need to increase scope, increase speed or reduce costs.
-You can download it for free.
+You can download it here.
 And next time your client asks you to do more or to do it faster at the same price, you can come up with some magic.

 Now, ask a friend or a colleague to do a little training with you.
 Ask her or him to slip into that nasty client’s role and try to reason with the help of the magic triangle.